The Holy Spirit looks through me today.

 Christ asks for my eyes to “offer peace of mind to me and take away all terror and all pain” (1:2).
 He is not asking me for sacrifice, but asking so that He can give a gift to me.
 He offers to take my perception from me because my perception shows me terror and pain; He offers to replace it with His own vision, showing me peace, joy, and love.

 As we give our lives to God we begin to experience that rather than living we are being “lived.”
 The Holy Spirit is looking through our eyes.
 He is speaking through our lips.
 He is thinking with our minds.
 It is an experience of being taken up and carried through life by a limitless energy of love that is far greater than we can contain because it includes everything.

 Sometimes I seem so far from that, and yet I know that it is as near to me as breathing.
 Nearer.
 This morning I ask, Father, for grace to surrender to that flow of love, to surrender to the Holy Spirit, now, in this moment, and over and over through the day, that I may share His vision of the world.

 In a way this lesson is the entire Course: to let the Holy Spirit look through me, to bathe the world with eyes of love.
 To walk through the day with no purpose in its outward things, yet to live with a hidden agenda, a secret mission: I will be love in this situation.
 That is all it is about, and nothing else matters, nothing else is real.
 I am the light of the world.
-I am here to "allow the Holy Spirit's Love to bless all things which I may look upon, that His forgiving Love may rest on me" (2:2).
+I am here to “allow the Holy Spirit’s love to bless all things that I may look upon, that His forgiving love may rest on me” (2:2).
 That is what my life is about, that is all it is about.
 I am here only to be what I am, to be my Self, which is Love.